fordjes/sdn-labs/05A_BASIC.md

 0. You should be right back to the way things were before you started this lab.
 If anything was unclear, run it again!

+#### Additional Learning / References

+The following is a list of pages we thought might be helpful for our students to know about:

 * [Introduction to Linux Namespaces](https://blog.yadutaf.fr/2013/12/22/introduction-to-linux-namespaces-part-1-uts/)